abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 In this task, we will add an IoT device to the IoT hub.

 1. When the deployment has completed, click **Go to resource** from the deployment blade.
-Alternatively, from the **All services** blade, search for and select **IoT Hub** and locate your new IoT Hub instance
+Alternatively, from the **All services** blade, search for and select **IoT Hub** and locate your new IoT Hub instance.

 	![](../images/lab7-image3.png)